Customer Complaints Procedure

 Please note whilst this offer of a meeting is suggested, we cannot compel a member sweep to attend.
 There may be a variety of reasons why a member sweep would not wish to participate in a meeting such as they feel they have already been fair enough in the resolutions they have offered you to resolve the situation.
 If they cannot attend we will always try to find out their reasons why and provide these to you.

 Similarly, if you are unwilling to attend a meeting or unwilling to allow an inspection of the work to take place, then we would not be able to take your complaint much further.
 Your full co-operation is required and so please bear this in mind when deciding to proceed to stage three of the complaints procedure or not.

 In most cases the member sweep will be willing to attend.
 At the meeting an inspection of the work will be undertaken.
 The views of both parties will be heard and we will try to find a middle ground whereby all parties leave the meeting satisfied as to the course of action next to be taken.

 After the meeting a written account of what has been agreed at the meeting will be provided to both parties.

 In the vast majority of cases our comprehensive customer complaints policy will be sufficient to resolve your complaint satisfactorily.
 We are confident most complaints will be resolved in stages one and two.
 We along with our member sweeps value all customers and would not wish for you to be unhappy with the service you have received.

 We along with our member sweeps shall attempt to resolve your complaint swiftly, fairly and satisfactorily so that you are confident in utilising our services time and time, again.
-In the circumstance that you are still unsatisfied with the outcome of this complaints procedure you will still be able to follow the available remedies under English law, if you so wish.
+In the circumstance that you are still unsatisfied with the outcome of this complaints procedure you will still be able to follow the available remedies under the law, if you so wish.